HomeSkillsSkills for FinanceAndrew PershJuly 4, 202610 min read

 How do I install these Claude skills?

-Can I run all five skills in a single Claude Project?
+Can I install all five skills in Claude?

 Does this replace a finance team?